ganeshrvel/sirius-alpha/README.md

 - Contacts: ganeshrvel@outlook.com

 # Introduction
 Sirius Alpha is an IOT module which runs on the ESP32 chips, they are safe and super fast.
-This module is in it's early stages of development.

 ### Device setup